1: Disinfect the Dead

 J shifted into a yet faster walk cycle, hoping to catch up to the herd.
 Optics estimated them to be about 50 meters away now.
 Worker drones still glanced backward.
 She turned up her visor’s the brightness and gave them a smile to admire when they do.

 The toasters scrambled away, but it was more than fear driving them forward.
 Their eyes settled on a structure rising in the east, at the other end of the road.
 J could just barely make out the distant form, and could guess what inspired their hopes.
-They think they’ve found safety.
+They must think they’ve found safety.

 A spiderweb of thin wires hang taut, strung between the fingers as if binding.
 Thicker lines hung lower, hugging the shingles, or hanging off the gutters.
 With the icicles stabbing down and frost sheathing the wires, electrical lines crept like overgrown vines.